lowell-list/PassMan/README.md

 Create a personal password manager that can work on desktop, mobile, and web.
 Password data will be encrypted and stored in a personal private GitHub repo.

+CHANGE: use NestJS BE server instead of a direct GitHub connection

 ## Data

 App will need: